-- 1. Authorises the change (increase) to the current lease land area with the Boddington RRR, in accordance with the Attachment 9.4.1A for a portion of Reserve 20758 located at 50 Johnstone Street Boddington, for a period of twenty one (21) years for the period 1 April to 31 March 2043. - 2.
-Authorises the Chief Executive Officer to seek the approval of the Planning Minister for the lease 50 Johnstone Street Boddington to the Boddington RRR.
+- 1. Authorises the Administration to change (increase) the current lease land area with the Boddington RRR, in accordance with the Attachment 9.4.1A for a portion of Reserve 20758 located at 50 Johnstone Street Boddington, for a period of twenty one (21) years for the period 1 April to 31 March 2043. - 2.
+Authorises the Administration to seek the approval of the Planning Minister for the lease 50 Johnstone Street Boddington to the Boddington RRR.